dryu99/boonwegig-pub/README.md

 - [x] add more unique constraints to tables
 - [x] add save artist + save artist_event rows to db
 - [x] do an initial scrape!!! (just 1 venue)
-- [ ] look into data you scraped and figure out bugs
+- [x] look into data you scraped and figure out bugs
-  - [ ] check individual instagram posts and see if chatpgt correclty identified the error
+  - [x] check individual instagram posts and see if chatpgt correclty identified the error
   - [x] handle startDateTime being NOT NULL
-  - [ ] delete location_name column and add new constraint (venue id + start date time)
+  - [x] delete location_name column and add new constraint (venue id + start date time)
 - [ ] do another initial scrape with 1 venue to confirm changes were good
   - [ ] delete bad data from db first
 - [ ] scrape the rest
 - [ ] look into imiplementing chatgpt cache so we don't repeat queries on debug (+ testing)
+  - [ ] do simple one for now where each event link is mapped to its parsed json
+- [ ] double check what to do with isFree flag. maybe we make this NON NULL too.
+  - [ ] also check how it works with donation text
 - [ ] set up vps
 - [ ] set up cron jobs
 - [ ] write script that'll print out all needs_review rows for all tables (maybe write sql for db beaver)